flipbook-labs/flipbook/.github/ISSUE_TEMPLATE/bug_report.md

 # Screenshots

-If applicable, add screenshots to help explain your problem
+Include any error messages or screenshots that help explain the bug